 If CryoLife is unsuccessful in arranging acceptable settlements of product liability claims, there may not be sufficient insurance coverage and liquid assets to meet these obligations.
 Additionally, if one or more of the product liability claims in which CryoLife is a defendant, whether now pending or hereafter arising, should be tried with a substantial verdict rendered in favor of the plaintiff(s), such verdict(s) could exceed CryoLife's available insurance coverage and liquid assets.
-If CryoLife is unable to meet required future cash payments to resolve the outstanding or any future product liability claims, it will have a material adverse effect on the financial position, results of operations, and cash flows of CryoLife's current estimates, its business, financial condition and results of operations may be materially adversely affected.
+If CryoLife is unable to meet required future cash payments to resolve the outstanding or any future product liability claims, it will have a material adverse effect on the financial position, results of operations, and cash flows of CryoLife.
+Further, if the costs of pending or unreported but incurred product liability claims exceed CryoLife's current estimates, its business, financial condition and results of operations may be materially adversely affected.